 The spectrum of a quantum graph corresponds to roots of a secular equation,

 where $k$ is the spectral parameter \cite{KS97,KS99}.
-The matrix $U(k)=S \rme^{\rmi k L}$ is the quantum evolution operator.
+The matrix $U(k)=S \rme^{\rmi k L}$ is the quantum evolution operator for the graph.

-Given a Hamiltonian, the vertex scattering matrices are determined by the matching conditions at the vertices.
-If $k\neq 0$ is a root of (\ref{eq:secular}) then $k^2$ is an eigenvalue with the same multiplicity.
-We adopt a complimentary approach to quantize graphs where we simply specify unitary scattering matrices at the vertices \cite{T01}.
+Given a Hamiltonian on a metric graph, the vertex scattering matrices are determined by the matching conditions at the vertices.
+If $k\neq 0$ is a root of the secular equation (\ref{eq:secular}) then $k^2$ is an eigenvalue of the operator with the same multiplicity.
+Here we adopt a complementary approach to quantize graphs where we simply specify unitary scattering matrices at the vertices \cite{T01}.
 This defines a unitary stochastic matrix ensemble $U(k)$.
-The vertex scattering matrix we use to quantize $4$-regular graphs is the discrete Fourier transform (DFT) matrix,
+The vertex scattering matrix that we use to quantize $4$-regular graphs is the discrete Fourier transform (DFT) matrix,

 The DFT matrix is frequently used to quantize graphs \cite{GS06}.
-It is democratic, in the sense that the transmission probability $|\sigma_{b',b}^{(v)}|^2$ is the same for every pair $b,b'$.
+It has the advantage that it is democratic, in the sense that the transmission probability $|\sigma_{b',b}^{(v)}|^2$ is the same for every pair $b,b'$.